Nasser-Mohammed/MechE_Nail_Statistics/README.md

 # Nail Metrics
 ## About
 Nail_Metrics is an OpenCV based program created for experimental research in Material Science for the Mechanical Engineering Department at LSU.
+It utilizes multiprocessesing for faster execution.

 ## Note
 OpenCV and imutils downloaded through conda channel will not work.
 Allow for pip packages to override the packages installed through conda channels.